 Lower Hutt 5045

-You'll need to apply to us for non-active status with a Non-active company declaration (IR433).
-If your application is accepted, you're no longer required to file tax returns until your company is reactivated.
+For companies, apply to us for non-active status with a Non-active company declaration (IR433).
+If we accept your application, you're no longer required to file tax returns until your company is reactivated.